GiacomoLaw/pokefinder/README.md

 Pokefinder shows a list of locations by route that Pokemon can be found.
 It saves locally to your computer, and checks off duplicate Pokemon.

+You can use it as a Pokedex to check of Pokemon you have caught on certain routes, or as a route guide to find where to catch the Pokemon you next want to find.

 ## Features:
 * Every Pokemon from every route
 * Automatic selection of duplicate Pokemon that you have already selected